rick-dn/synthetic_char/README.md

 docker run --rm --gpus all -v $(pwd)/outputs:/app/outputs --name synthetic-char-infer worthlessfella/synthetic-char-infer-cuda12:latest
 '''

 It stores the output in docker_outputs folder in the present working directory.
+For sample output please check the outputs and docker_outputs folder.